 If you are looking for something a bit more on the “wild” side, then perhaps a whale watching tour is more your style.
 There is no better way to experience the great sea life of Juneau, Alaska than in a small boat on a whale watching trip.
 On this excursion, you will likely be taken to Auke Bay where you will board a watercraft to set out on your sightseeing expedition in search of orcas, humpback whales, harbor seals, sea lions, and other creatures.
 You can relax in the comforts of a heated cabin as your captain guides you through the waters of Stephen’s Passage, the area these creatures call home, and the onboard naturalist provides information on the wildlife you will encounter.

 Of course, you will want to get a closer look at these creatures from the open-air viewing deck, so be sure to pack layers, a waterproof jacket, binoculars, and a camera.
 These mammals are not shy, so most excursion companies will guarantee a whale sighting or a refund.
 Be sure to also be on the lookout for bald eagles and black bears along your journey.
-With so much wildlife to explore, how can a whale watch not make our list of the Top Things to Do in Juneau, Alaska on a cruise.

 Zipline Through the Tongass National Forest